galarragas/sgal/README.md

 The idea behind this project is to provide a set of common functionnalities and some very basic guidance when writing Data Access Objects for Graph Databases supporting the Tinkerpop Blueprint API.

-It is composed by a set of abstract interfaces and behavior and implementations for different databases (at the moment just OrientDB)
+It is composed by a set of abstract interfaces and behavior and a custom implementations for OrientDB.
+The core package works with Titan.
+See [the unit tests for Titan DB](./sgal-core/src/test/scala/uk/co/pragmasoft/graphdb/titan/TitanTestVertexDao.scala) for an example.

-Using SGAL you'll automatically be able to have a full CRUD support for objects of type `T` in the DB at the cost of defining a marshaller for `T`
+Using SGAL you'll automatically be able to have a full CRUD support for objects of type `T` in the DB at the cost of defining a **marshaller** for `T`

 The responsibilities of the marshaller are to: